taniarascia/taniarascia.com/content/posts/2019-11-26-overview-of-css-concepts.md

 Remember the Box Model, from earlier?
 If you have any padding on your flex items, you _must_ have `box-sizing: border-box` for the percentage to be calculated correctly.
 If that's taken care of, it will correctly calculate each flex item to the proper 33.33333% width of the screen.

 But there is one more consideration - if you want gutters in your grid, you'll use margins to separate each item.
 Since the margins are calculated separately, you'll need to subtract the outer margins from the `flex-basis`.
-In this example, there's an extra `10px` margin on both sides, so we'll subtrack `20px`.
+In this example, there's an extra `10px` margin on both sides, so we'll subtract `20px`.

 ```css
 div {